spathakk21/lets_go_quantum_QCGprojects/README.md

 ## I tried making two minor projects using QML(Quantum Machine Learning):

 **1. Notebook named : Transfer_learning_QCG.ipynb** -> Done binary image classification using **QUANTUM TRANSFER LEARNING.**
-     Used various pre-trained models like **resnet-18, resnet-34 along with quatum layers**.
+     Used two pre-trained models like **resnet-18, resnet-34 along with quatum layers** and comapred their val_accuracy.

    **DATASET** -> Used a subset of Hymenoptera dataset which includes images of bees and ants.